Group4DIT029/Chat-Client/README.md

 - implementing all the server functionality(either through an erlang client or finding a variant by using the chat client directly).

-- 'old' room where the client can see his the old messages of the specific chat room(an erlang client will responsible of storing and publishing the queries).
+- 'Chat History' button where the client can see the old messages of the specific chat room(an erlang client will responsible of storing and publishing the queries).

 - The ability to directly chat with another client by creating a room comprimising of both their client Ids.